ZILtoid1991/pixelperfectengine/docs/formats/mapformat.md

 # 'Metadata'

 * Has no namespace
-* Position restraint: in root tag, preferrably the first tag in the file if the file doesn't start with a comment
+* Position restraint: in root tag, preferably the first tag in the file if the file doesn't start with a comment

 Contains various metadata for the map.